supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

 ### Task 1: Deploy DR Resources

 In this task, you will deploy the resources the DR environment uses.
 First, you will deploy a template that creates the network and virtual machines.
-You will then manually deploy the Recovery Services Vault and Azure Automation account used by Azure Site Recovery.
+Then, you will manually deploy the Recovery Services vaults and Azure Automation account used by Azure Site Recovery.

 1. In a new browser tab, navigate to **[Cloudshell](https://portal.azure.com/#cloudshell/)**.
 Open a **PowerShell** session, and create a Cloud Shell storage account if prompted.